 Japanese rice balls are called onigiri or omusubi.
 They are usually shaped into rounds or triangles by hand.
 They're fun to make and are a staple of Japanese lunchboxes (bento).
-Much like sandwiches in the West, onigiri are readily available in convenience stores across Japan and are great for a quick and easy snack.
+Much like sandwiches in the West, onigiri is readily available in convenience stores across Japan and are great for a quick and easy snack.
 Recently, they have enjoyed a surge of popularity among food trucks, where they are made fresh and grilled lightly to order.
 However, making onigiri at home is irresistibly economical and easy.

 The rice can also be mixed with a flavorful add-in like furikake.
 Furikake is like the salt and pepper of Japan and consists of toasted sesame seeds, sea salt, nori, bonito flakes and an optional pinch of sugar.